cloudflare/cloudflare-docs/content/railgun/user-guide/load-balancer.md

 ![Diagram describing how a single Railgun client should be placed in front of the load balancer, firewall or NAT.](/railgun/static/single-railgun-listener.png)

-Cloudflare recommends installing the [Railgun client](/railgun/user-guide/railgun-execution/) (`rg-listener`) in front of the load balancer/firewall/NAT scheme, as shown in illustration above.
+Cloudflare recommends installing the [Railgun client](/railgun/user-guide/set-up/) (`rg-listener`) in front of the load balancer/firewall/NAT scheme, as shown in illustration above.

-When activation the Railgun client, you must specify in the [`railgun.conf` file](/railgun/user-guide/set-up/configuration-activation/), for the `activation.railgun_host` setting, the public IP address of the server it is installed on (`3.3.3.3` in the example).
+When activating the Railgun client, you must specify in the [`railgun.conf`](/railgun/user-guide/set-up/configuration-activation/) file, for the `activation.railgun_host` setting, the public IP address of the server it is installed on (`3.3.3.3` in the example).
 Thus, all requests that cannot be served from Cloudflare's edge servers will be forwarded to `3.3.3.3` [via `rg-sender`](/railgun/user-guide/railgun-execution/), instead of your origin (`1.1.1.1` in the example).

 Each request received by the server at `3.3.3.3` on port `2408` will then be processed by the `rg-listener` service. `rg-listener` will check the process's host header and forward it (by default) to the IP address of your origin server's hostname, according to your Cloudflare DNS configuration. `rg-listener` sends this request with the HTTP header `CF-ORIGIN-IP`.
 The `rg-listener` strips out this header when forwarding requests to your origin over HTTPS.